Overview

 Temperature inversions are most common during calm, clear evenings and early mornings.
 Inversion analysis uses temperature profile data from the NWS radiosonde station at Upton, NY (OKX) as reference background.
 The Weather Correlation Analysis page does not currently surface inversion-period flags.

 The current conditions display includes a flight category badge.
-These categories are defined by the FAA based on visibility and cloud ceiling height:
+These categories are defined by the FAA based on visibility and cloud ceiling height.
+The definitions below are the single shared source used by every flight-category badge on the dashboard, so the live chips and this page can never drift apart:

-- LIFRLow IFR — Ceiling below 500 ft or visibility below 1 mile.
-Very poor conditions.
-Most helicopter operations are suspended.
+- LIFRLow Instrument Flight Rules — Ceiling below 500 ft and/or visibility below 1 mile.
+The most restrictive conditions, with very limited operations.

 Lower flight categories generally mean fewer operations but do not eliminate them — instrument-rated pilots and aircraft can still operate in reduced conditions.